barryclark/jekyll-now/_posts/2017-10-28-The-curious-case-of-the-concurrency-conundrum.md

    5. Server processor sets StateA1 as final after A1 completes.
    6. Resulting in A2 being lost.

-2. There is also the subtle issue where 2 users can perform actions with a enough time difference that the final state is resolved correctly BUT it means that a user has performed an action on a stale State that is not up to date.
+2. There is also the subtle issue where two users can perform actions with enough time difference that the final state is resolved correctly BUT it means that one user has performed an action on a stale State that is not up to date.

-We will see some more detailed explanations of the two above problems in the following sections where we will try to identify is how and when a single user receives notifications of changes for the state on the UI and the two general types of notifications.
+We will see some more detailed explanations of the two above problems in the following sections where we will try to identify how and when a single user receives notifications of changes for the state on the UI and the two general types of notifications.